Unassuming "Mini-Merkel" in pole position to succeed German chancellor

 “She represents a modern CDU very well,” said Paul Ziemiak, leader of the CDU’s youth wing.

-The self-described optimist’s work ethic impressed Merkel when she continued to plow through coalition papers from her hospital bed after a car accident last month.
+The self-described optimist’s work ethic impressed Merkel when she continued to plough through coalition papers from her hospital bed after a car accident last month.

 Kramp-Karrenbauer has lived her whole life in Puettlingen, a western town of around 20,000.
 A fan of Australian rock band AC/DC, she prides herself on her ability to make beef soup, describes herself as a bookworm and keeps pet tortoises.